-An up-and-coming executive engages with an important sales prospect, client, supplier, partner, or colleague on par with his or her degree of comfort and security with the other party.
-The more seniority the other is perceived to have relative to his/her own, the more anxiety and insecurity is induced, the less is said, and the less impact results from the interaction.
-Pushing to the highest possible level of engagement drives the best results and accelerates career progression.
+An up-and-coming executive engages with an important sales prospect, client, supplier, partner, or colleague on par with their degree of comfort and security with the other party.
+The more seniority the other is perceived to have relative to their own, the more anxiety and insecurity is induced, the less is said, and the less impact results from the interaction.

 Take the steps in order, go as high as possible in an interaction, and then strive to achieve a higher level next time.
 With each experience and successful interaction, the executive matures, gains perspective, and gets on track to providing maximum value and career growth.

-Not pushing to the next step may seem like the safer course but the limit of that strategy means hitting the top rung only with others who are younger and/or who have less experience … which implies waiting to provide the most value until one is older and/or has more tenure.
-There is no reason even for the earliest-stage executive to wait to realize his or her full potential to generate great value.
-Working up the staircase allows anyone to be more successful sooner and not waiting until gray hairs come naturally.
+Not pushing to the next step may seem like the safer course but the limit of that strategy means hitting the top step only after many years of experience.
+There is no reason even for the earliest-stage executive to wait until their gray hair comes naturally to realize their full potential to generate great value.
+Anyone can climb the stairs at any point in their career.
+Sooner is better.